 Sound Track files format supported are .wav or .aiff.

 Those files should contain mono or stereo audio uncompressed streams.

 Samples should be encoded in unsigned 8 bits, signed 16 bits, signed 32 bits, float 32 or float 64 formats.

 All sampling rate are supported, and automatically re-sampled to current audio device frequency setting.

 Similarly to video layers, sound tracks have a Transport that can be played directly or automated via a timeline.

 See "Advanced timeline editing" part of Animation with Timelines to see how to animate transports in timeline.

-Note that if Smode is currently playing sound, this can be observed in the Devices tab on the bottom right of the main window:
+Note that if Smode is currently playing sound, this can be observed in the Device tab on the bottom right of the main window:

 This panel allows you to watch visually the audio waveform or spectrum of each channels.

 If this panel has activity and you heard no sound, check if you have chosen the right audio output device in preference panel.